shrvn-k/Project-Euler---Python/README.md

-# Project Euler wiht Python
+# Project Euler with Python

 Solutions to problems from [Project Euler](https://projecteuler.net/about) using Python.